 - The Join Code screen will appear.
 Click Start Presentation to release question(s) to students.

 - Students will see the backchannel listed under Questions and Attendance.

 - Students can post a question by clicking the Reply button.
 Click Post to send it.
 It will be displayed on their and your screens.

 - Because the question was set up to hide participants' names from students, each post will be displayed with Hidden.
 On your laptop, clicking on Hidden will reveal the student identity of the post.
 Students will not be able to reveal this information on their screens.

-- While responses are being displayed, other students can like a post and comment on it using their devices.
+- While responses are being displayed, other students can like and comment on a post using their devices.